sqliteai/sqlite-sync-react-native/README.md

 ### 2. Wrap Your App

 The `SQLiteSyncProvider` needs a `createTableSql` statement for each table you want to sync.
-This is required because tables must exist before CloudSync initialization.
+This is required because tables must exist before SQLiteSync initialization.

 ```typescript
 import { SQLiteSyncProvider } from '@sqliteai/sqlite-sync-react-native';